There's been a definite wintery feel to the mornings the past few weeks with many of us being greeted by a frozen windscreen as we leave for work.

 4. Soak a towel in salt water and leave it on your windscreen overnight.

-5. If that seem too much work, a salt water spray will work just as well as a de-icing spray.
+5. If that seems too much work, a saltwater spray will work just as well as a de-icing spray.

 6. If you've got no salt in, you can mix surgical spirit or any alcohol with water (two parts alcohol, one part water) instead.

 7. Buy screen wash that includes de-icer; this will prevent the nozzles from freezing.